New stadium visible in downtown Wichita, owners believe final design only weeks away

-The new stadium in wichita is taking shape but what will the final design look like?
+WICHITA, Kan.
+(KSNW) – The new stadium in Wichita is taking shape, but what will the final design look like?

-“It is exciting,” says Wichita Baseball 2020 Team Owner, Lou Schwechheimer.
+“It is exciting,” says Lou Schwechheimer, Wichita Baseball 2020 Team Owner.
 “It is happening every day.”

 “The foundations are being laid and poured and all the sudden the steel shows up and you go vertical fast,” Schwechheimer adds.